Petrophile aspera

-Petrophile aspera is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile aspera is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a low shrub with relatively long, cylindrical leaves often curled at the tip, and oval heads of scented pale pink to pale yellow or white flowers.

 Description

 Petrophile aspera is a shrub that typically grows to a height of 0.2–0.5 m and has glabrous branchlets and leaves.
 The leaves are cylindrical, 110–300 mm long and 1.5–2 mm wide, often curled at the tip.
 The flowers are arranged on the ends of branchlets in sessile, oval heads up to 30 mm long, with linear to lance-shaped involucral bracts at the base.
 The flowers are about 20 mm long, sweetly scented, pale pink to pale yellow or white.
 Flowering occurs from August to November and the fruit is a nut, fused with others in a more or less elliptical head up to 25 mm long.